dtl29/Practice/DansLib/ReadMe.txt

             vector class (not Done)
  To Use add an include for the main hpp file :
       #include "DansLib.hpp"
--by Daniel Louis
+ *main.cpp is for testing and is not part of the lib -by Daniel Louis